Bleckley County, Georgia: History

 The county was named for Logan Edwin Bleckley, a soldier and Justice of the Supreme Court of Georgia.
 The state constitutional amendment to create the county was proposed by the Georgia General Assembly on July 30, 1912, and ratified November 5, 1912.
 Bleckley County was formerly home to Middle Georgia College, the oldest two-year public college in the nation.
 In 2013 it merged with Macon State College to become Middle Georgia State University.

 Bleckley County High School made news in March 2010 for allowing a same-sex couple to attend its senior prom, after another same-sex couple in Mississippi were denied attendance at another senior prom.

 Government

 Bleckley County is one of eight remaining counties in Georgia that operates under a sole commissioner form of government, with a single county commissioner acting as the county executive and legislative branches.
 The current County Commissioner is Mike Davis, the Sheriff is Daniel Cape, the Fire Chief is Brock Wilcher, the Clerk of Superior Court is Dianne C. Brown, the Tax Commissioner is Paige Baggs, and the Probate Judge is Hon.
 Jonathan Fordham.

 Bleckly County's sole commissioner form of government was discussed in Holder v.
 Hall, decided by the United States Supreme Court on June 30, 1994.

+Politics

+As of the 2020s, Bleckley County is a strongly Republican voting county, voting 77% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Bleckley County is part of Georgia's 8th congressional district, currently represented by Austin Scott.
+For elections to the Georgia State Senate, Bleckley County is part of District 20.
+For elections to the Georgia House of Representatives, Bleckley County is part of district District 133.